spothero/Partner-SDK-iOS/README.md

 To add the SpotHero iOS Partner SDK to your application, you need a SpotHero Partner Key.
 [TODO: FROM WHENCE]

-The SpotHero SDK is implemented as a singleton which should be launched from any `UIViewController` subclass.
+The SpotHero SDK is implemented as a singleton which can be launched from any `UIViewController` subclass.
 It will be presented modally.
 There is only one **required** property which must be set:

 - `partnerApplicationKey: String`: Your application's partner key.